Cannabis, also known as marijuana, is a preparation of the Cannabis plant intended for use as a psychoactive drug

 2nd degree felony.

-A defendant commits a 2nd degree felony distribution of marijuana, in a restricted area with a firearm when they knowingly and intentionally distributes a controlled a controlled or counterfeit substance, or agrees, consents, offers, or arranges to distribute a controlled substance in a restricted area.
+A defendant commits a 2nd degree felony distribution of marijuana, in awith a when they knowingly and intentionally distributes a controlled a controlled or counterfeit substance, or agrees, consents, offers, or arranges to distribute a controlled substance in a restricted area.
 And, defendant used, carried, or possessed on his person or in his immediate possession during the commission or in the furtherance of the offense a firearm.

 (Utah Code Ann. §76-3-301(1)(a), Utah Code Ann. §51-9-401)